manu-silicon/xenko-docs/manual/getting-started/Install-Xenko.md

 ## Download

-To install Xenko, you must first download the application from the Xenko website.
+To install Xenko, you need to first download the application from the Xenko [website](http://xenko.com/download/).

-Xenko website has a [DOWNLOAD](http://xenko.com/download/) page which includes pre-requisites for download, such as platform requirements, system requirements, licensing, and installer details.
-Click the **DOWNLOAD** button.
+>**Note:**The download page which includes pre-requisites for download, such as platform requirements, system requirements, licensing, and installer details.

-The Xenko application setup file gets downloaded.

 ## Install

-Now, as the Xenko setup file is downloaded, we can install the application.
+Now, as the Xenko setup file is downloaded, you can install the application.

 **To install Xenko:**